This website supplements current exhibition presentations and provides a portal for submitting information for current and upcoming exhibitions.

 We are currently using this website to locate names and contact information for the many artisans and other employees who were employed at the following foundries: Tallix Foundry, Peekskill; Tallix Foundry, Beacon; Polich Art Works, Newburgh; Polich Tallix Inc. Fine Art Foundry, Newburgh.
+Names we have received to date can be found under the "More Information" heading.

 If you worked at one of the above foundries, or know someone who did, please send an e-mail to firstname.lastname@example.org.